scobru/shogun-relay/README.md

 - When `ONCHAIN_MEMBERSHIP_ENABLED=true`, the relay server will:
   - Extract the public key from incoming Gun messages
+  - Format the key appropriately for blockchain verification
-  - Verify the public key against the RelayMembership smart contract
+  - Verify the public key against the RelayRegistry smart contract
   - Authorize or reject messages based on on-chain verification
   - Provide an additional layer of security by ensuring only authorized participants can interact with the system